 ROLE OF THE BOARD OF TRUSTEES

 The DSISD Board of Trustees (School Board) consists of seven unsalaried district patrons elected for a term of three years to represent all of the people in the school district.
-Their interest is to serve more than 7,200 students and approximately 950 employees and to protect the taxpayers' investment in the District.
+Their interest is to serve more than 8,000 students and approximately 1,200 employees and to protect the taxpayers' investment in the district.

 PUBLIC BOARD MEETINGS

-Trustees convene for regular board meetings at 6:00 p.m. on the fourth Monday of each month in the Central Administration Building Boardroom, located at 510 W. Mercer Street.
-A majority of the Board (four members) constitutes a quorum.
+Trustees convene for regular board meetings at 6:00 p.m. on the fourth Monday of each month in the DSISD Central Administration Building Board Room (510 W. Mercer St.).
+A majority of the board (four members) constitutes a quorum.
 A quorum must be present to conduct business or take action.

 Regular meetings may be rescheduled or relocated.
 Additional special meetings may be called.
 Agendas are posted 72 hours prior to a meeting and at least two hours before an emergency meeting.
 The agendas are posted on the district’s website and at the DSISD Central Administration Building.